aehasan/CS125QuizPrepSpring21/week13/quizPrep.md

 ### Concept Overview and Practice
+1. Write a program that given a binary tree and a value find the distance from the root to that value.
+Hint: This is a good time to use a helper function <br>
+2. Write a program that given a binary tree determines if it is full.
+A tree is full if each node has two children except for leaf nodes.

+You should know how to solve these problems
   b) Create a static method named insertionSort, that takes in an array of Comparables and sorts them using insertion sort and returns the sorted array.
     <details>
    <summary>Spoiler!</summary>